celestiaorg/knuu/README.md

 Some of the features of Knuu are:

-- Initialize an Instance from a Container/Docker image
+- Initialize an Instance from a Container/Docker image or a git repository
 - Configure startup commands
 - Configure Networking
   - What ports to expose
+  - Shape the network traffic
   - Disable networking to simulate network outages
 - Configure Storage
 - Execute Commands
 - Configure HW resources
-- Create a pool of Instances and control them as a group
 - Allow AddFile after Commit via ConfigMap
 - Implement a TTL value for Pod cleanup
 - Add a timeout variable
-- See this issue for more upcoming features: [#91](https://github.com/celestiaorg/knuu/issues/91)

 > If you have feedback on the framework, want to report a bug, or suggest an improvement, please create an issue [here](https://github.com/celestiaorg/knuu/issues/new/choose).